 Hilde Windels, Independent Non-Executive Director of our Company, has over 20 years of experience in the biotechnology sector with a track record of building and structuring organizations, fundraising, M&A, public capital markets and corporate strategies.
 Currently, Mrs. Windels serves as a board member at PHAXIAM Therapeutics, GIMV NV, MCROPHYT SA, and Celyad.
-Previously, she served as CEO of immunodiagnostic company Antelope Dx BV, and as CEO ad interim and Deputy CEO of Biocartis from September 2015 until September 2017 and as CFO of Biocartis from 2011 until September 2015.
+Previously, she served as CEO of diagnostic company Antelope Dx BV, and as CEO ad interim and Deputy CEO of Biocartis from September 2015 until September 2017 and as CFO of Biocartis from 2011 until September 2015.
 Mrs. Windels has also worked as independent CFO for several private biotech companies and from 1999 to 2008 she was CFO of Devgen.
 In the past, she also served on the boards of Devgen, Biocartis, Ablynx, VIB and FlandersBio.
 Mrs. Windels holds a Masters in Economics (commercial engineer) from the University of Leuven, Belgium.

-Dr. Regine Slagmulder, Independent Non-Executive Director of our Company, is a full professor in management accounting & control at Vlerick Business School, a visiting professor of accounting & control at INSEAD, and the Knowledge & Academic Director (a.i.) at Guberna, the Belgian Institute for Directors.
+Dr. Regine Slagmulder, Independent Non-Executive Director of our Company, is a full professor in management accounting & control at Vlerick Business School.
 Previously, she worked as a strategy practice consultant at McKinsey & Company.
 She also previously worked as a professor of management accounting at INSEAD and at the University of Tilburg.
-She serves as an independent director and member of the audit committee on the board of the investment company Quest for Growth (since 2011) and as an independent director and chair of the audit committee of Ekopak (since 2021), both listed on Euronext.
+She serves as a non-executive director and member of the audit committee on the board of the investment company Quest for Growth (since 2011) and as an independent director and chair of the audit committee and member of the remuneration & nomination committee of Ekopak (since 2021), both listed on Euronext.
 Dr. Slagmulder graduated in civil electrotechnical engineering and industrial management from the University of Gent, after which she received a management doctorate at Vlerick Business School.
 As part of her research activities, she was a research fellow attached to INSEAD, Boston University (USA) and the P. Drucker Graduate Management Center at Claremont University (USA).
 She is an INSEAD certified director (IDP-C).

-Dr. Eric Bednarski, Non-Independent Non-Executive Director of our Company, currently serves as a Partner of MVM Partners LLP.
+Dr. Eric Bednarski, Independent Non-Executive Director of our Company, currently serves as a Partner of MVM Partners, a healthcare growth equity firm.
 Before joining MVM in 2008, he was a Partner at Advent Healthcare Ventures and a Principal at Advent International Corporation.
 Prior to Advent, he was a Director in the Corporate Finance Group of Silicon Valley Bank.
 Dr. Bednarski has a B.S. degree in Neural Science from Brown University and a Ph.D. in Biological Sciences from the University of California, Irvine.